Alec-Stashevsky/website-update/content/authors/admin/_index.md

 - Potential Employerss
 ---

 I am a consultant, researcher, and Reed College alumnus with a mathematics-economics background.
-I am passonate about interdisciplinary research that engages multiples paradigms.
+I am passonate about interdisciplinary research that engages multiple paradigms.
 I care about econometrics, statistics, and research that uses data hollistically, pushing back against siloed analytics.